sj-spencer/sj-spencer.github.io/_publications/2020-11-03-positron-acceleration.md

 title: "Preferential acceleration of positrons by a filamentation instability between an electron-proton beam and a pair plasma beam"
 collection: publications
 permalink: /publication/2020-11-03-positron-acceleration
-%excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'%
+excerpt: 'This paper is about the number 1.
+The number 2 is left for future work.'
 date: 2020-11-03
 venue: 'Physics of Plasmas (in press)'
 paperurl: 'https://arxiv.org/abs/2011.00604'